 Most of Canada’s vehicles – and almost every rental car – run on unleaded fuel, which is sold by the litre.
 Petrol stations thin out markedly in the more remote regions, where you should fill up where you can.
 Petrol is heavily taxed in Canada and is usually twenty percent more expensive than the US (though still cheaper than the UK).
-Prices can vary widely throughout the country: Ontario petrol is often 20–30¢ cheaper (per litre) than Newfoundland and the Northern Territories.
+Prices can vary widely throughout the country: Ontario petrol is often 20–30¢ cheaper (per litre) than Newfoundland and the northern territories.

 Roads and hazards

 Canada has a superb road network and although multi-lane highways radiate from every city, the bulk of the system is comprised of (lightly used) two-lane highways.
-Exits on multi-lane highways are numbered by the kilometre distance from the beginning of the highway, not sequentially – thus exit 55 is 10km after exit 45.
-In the north and off the beaten track, highways may be entirely of gravel.
+Exits on multilane highways are numbered by the kilometre distance from the beginning of the highway, not sequentially – thus exit 55 is 10km beyond exit 45.
+In the north and off the beaten track, highways may be entirely composed of gravel.
 After rain, gravel and dirt roads are especially treacherous; if you’re planning a lot of dirt-road driving, you’d be well advised to rent a four-wheel-drive.

 Rural road hazards include moose and other large animals trundling into the road – particularly in the summer at dawn and dusk, when the beasts crash through the undergrowth onto the highway to escape the flies, and in winter, when they want to lick the road salt.
 Warning signs are posted in the more hazardous areas.
 Headlights can dazzle wild animals and render them temporarily immobile.